WasmEdge/docs/docs/contribute/plugin/intro.md

 # WasmEdge Plug-in System Introduction

 While the WasmEdge language SDKs allow registering host functions from a host (wrapping) application, developers should implement the host functions before compilation.
-However, for more flexible and dynamic extension of the host functions, WasmEdge provides a plug-in architecture to load the plug-in shared library.
+However, for a more flexible and dynamic extension of the host functions, WasmEdge provides a plug-in architecture to load the plug-in shared library.

 A WasmEdge plugin is a software component that extends the functionality of the WasmEdge runtime.
 Currently, developers can follow the guides to implement the plug-ins in [C API](develop_plugin_c.md) (recommended) or [C++](develop_plugin_cpp.md).
 With the help of the WasmEdge SDKs in the supported languages, developers can load and register the host functions from the plug-in shared libraries, allowing them to seamlessly integrate the plugins into the WasmEdge runtime as if they were part of the core runtime.